Your ERP's WMS add-on can't keep the controlled bin off the wrong picker's list

 Exactly what you get

 A WMS that enforces who handles what: status-aware pick lists, segregated controlled storage, serialized chain of custody, and ESD and FOD rules at the handheld.
-It integrates with your ERP software and inventory management software for genealogy, supports your supply chain software on receipt, and reports throughput and exceptions to your business intelligence dashboards.
+It integrates with your ERP software and inventory management software for genealogy, supports your supply chain software on receipt, and reports throughput and exceptions to your business intelligence (BI) dashboards.

 How to choose a developer in Tucson